 Growing up, Mia learned about all things wonderful through a simple, pioneer way of life.
 Most people these days will never have the opportunity to experience, or even understand, the ways of living independent of technology.
 It’s that basic style of living in the Colorado mountains that inspired her to encourage others to get outside, hunt, fish, shoot, cook, eat, survive, create, and live life in a positive way.

-Mia’s work has been featured in numerous interviews, and her passion for influencing others projected Mia to becoming the first American woman, and of Latin descent, to be featured on the cover of Field & Stream magazine (the August 2016 issue).
+Mia has been featured in numerous interviews, and her passion for influencing others projected Mia to becoming the first American woman to be featured on the cover of Field & Stream magazine (the August 2016 issue).
 Mia, along with 10 other ladies profiled inside, are “feet-on-the-ground,” everyday women who are making a difference in the outdoor and hunting industries.
 She’s also been featured in KJ Houtman’s “Why Women Hunt” and Chris Crisman’s “Women’s Work.”

 With her inspiration and passion to share, Mia has created her business, MAC Outdoors, where you’ll find her articles, videos, podcasts, apparel, accessories, homemade creations, recipes, and more.
 If you would like to learn more, visit MiaAnstine.com.